thiennguyen93/fsc-utilities/content/docs/help/about.md

 Copyright © 2019 -  2021 Thien Nguyen Productions.
 All rights reserved.

 ## Contact the creator?
-Please do not hesitate to contact if you have any questions
-- info@thienguyenpro.com
+If you have any questions about this new update or have technical queries, please email info@thiennguyenpro.com.com